lab1092/blender-manual_ja/manual/game_engine/logic/sensors/touch.rst

 .. note:: Touch sensor has been removed in 2.69

-   The :guilabel:`Touch` sensor is no longer available in v2.69 or later.
+   The *Touch* sensor is no longer available in v2.69 or later.
 The :doc:`Collision Sensor </game_engine/logic/sensors/collision>` now provides the same functionality.

 .. note:: Note about soft bodies

-   The :guilabel:`Touch` sensor can not detect collisions with soft bodies.
+   The *Touch* sensor can not detect collisions with soft bodies.
 This is a limitation in Bullet, the physics library used by the Game Engine.